byu-osl/city-issue-server/README.md

 #### Testing

 Testing is done using Mocha and a few different libraries.
 The main test file is [test.js](test/test.js).
 Right now, the only tests that are written send GET and POST requests to the different endpoints and verify that the right information came back.
+Tests should be written for additional endpoints.

 ### Frontend

 #### React

 [React](http://facebook.github.io/react/) is a library to help you organize your frontend.
 It encourages you to separate your application into different components composed of JS *and* HTML in a language called JSX.
 We use a JSX transformer that transforms JSX into JS in the browser.
 This will change when the app is used in production.

 #### Bootstrap

 [Bootstrap](http://getbootstrap.com/) is an extremely popular, responsive HTML/CSS framework.
 It has a series of components and layouts you can use; you might say its API is a series of CSS classes.
-Use Bootstrap classes and components before
+Use Bootstrap classes and components before writing your own HTML/CSS from scratch.

 ### Testing